 Description: The NMFS Commercial Fishery Biosampling Program started in 2010.
-This program has two components: first is the Field/Market Sampling Program, and the second is the d signifies an estimate documented in a finalized report or published journal article (including in press).
+This program has two components: first is the Field/Market Sampling Program, and the second is the Lab Sampling Program, details of which are described in a separate section of this report.
+The goals of the Field/Market Sampling Program are: